tfeldmann/Biorobotic-Arm/readme.md

     !E03: Position out of range
     !E04: Unkown command

-The question mark is only used for the identifier (see
+The question mark is only used for the identifier (see chapter "Identify").

+    ?BIOROBOTIC_ARM

 ### Commands